 And there were never any guarantees that this was fool proof.
 Dad was clear to Ben that he did not need to feel like having started a courtship, he was stuck for life.
 He let Ben know a number of times that if he was starting to have second thoughts, he was welcome to back out without any black clouds hanging over him.
 And I had the same freedom.
 It would have been tough if either of us backed out – but we knew that courtship wasn’t engagement, and it certainly wasn’t marriage.

 Of course Dad talked to me about how it was going all the way through, but after two months we had a specific conversation about how I would feel about this moving on to marriage.
 We had gotten to know each other, and Dad wanted to know my thoughts.
-Since I was smitten, I was all for it.
+Since I was smitten by his True Pheromones, I was all for it.
 Dad was similarly impressed with Ben, and so when Ben was ready to ask Dad for permission to propose, Dad was ready to give it.
-We got engaged at the beginning of January and married at the end of May, right after my junior year.
+He proposed with pear shaped ruby engagement rings at the beginning of January and we married at the end of May, right after my junior year.